cudoventures/cudos-docs/docs/node/run-node/run-full-node-redhat-debian.md

 ---
-title: Run a full node (Debian)
+title: Run a full node
-id: full-debian
+id: run-full-node-redhat-debian
 ---

-This guide explains how to initialise and start a **Full node**.
-It follows on from the **Prerequisites** section and assumes that you have built your environment by following the [**Build Binary - Redhat/Debian instructions**](/docs/node/prerequisites/build-redhat-debian).
+This guide explains how to initialise and start a **Full Node**.

+It follows on from the prerequisites section and assumes that you have built your environment by following the [**Build Binary - Redhat/Debian instructions**](/docs/node/prerequisites/build-redhat-debian).

 A Full node has the addresses of 3 **Seed nodes** pre-configured to allow it to connect to the Cudos network.